 POLI3076.
 Special topics in international politics (6 credits)

 This course will focus on some major topics in international politics.
 Specific titles and course descriptions are available in the department website.
+Assessment: 50% coursework, 50% examination.

 POLI3077.
 Special topics in comparative politics (6 credits)